Read about Emma’s new lease of life!

 The team at Blakeney are incredibly passionate about what they do, with a lot of the core team having been at the service for quite some time.

 After being unsettled for quite some time, Emma is now more used to her surroundings and much happier at Blakeney House.
 As a person Emma is described as ‘always on the go’ with lots of energy, she is always busying herself with various tasks and activities.
 “If you’re supporting Emma then you better have your trainers on for a start, because she is on the go all the time.”

 She loves being girly, getting her hair done, getting her nails painted and going shopping with friends.
 She is also very close with her family, who have been an amazing support for her over the years.
 Emma loves spending time with them and she even now eats out and has dinner with them, which was something the family struggled to do before.

 Going out and about is the norm for Emma, who can now live her life the way she wants to and enjoy it.
 At the beginning of the year Emma amazingly achieved one of her goals to go on holiday to Center Parcs, with the help of her two support workers, Amy and Veronica, who have both been an incredible support system for Emma.

-Overall, Amanda is overjoyed with Emma’s progress over her eight years at Blakeney, “Emma is very much a part of the local community now.
+Overall, the team is overjoyed with Emma’s progress over her eight years at Blakeney, “Emma is very much a part of the local community now.
 She is out and about all the time and loves eating out at the local restaurants or having a coffee in the nearby café.
 People know her by name now, so it has been great watching her progress.”